medicine-nrd/speech_to_led/README.md

 # speech_to_led

-# arduino due speech to led.
+# arduino due speech to LED.
 # ┻━┻ ︵ ＼( °□° )／ ︵ ┻━┻